 The statute where those exceptions are located is N.J.S.
 2C:39-6.
 N.J.S.
 2C:39-6 contains over four thousand words.
 As will be shown in the paragraphs that follow, N.J.S.
 2C:39-6 contains exceptions, exceptions to exceptions, and exceptions to exceptions to exceptions.
 It needs close reading.

-Even inside the home, however, and despite N.J.S.
-2C:39-6, possession of a weapon (not just guns) or ammunition is illegal under a laundry list of circumstances specified in N.J.S.
+We mentioned above that exceptions exist to legality of possession of weapons inside the home.
+Even inside the home, and despite N.J.S.
+2C:39-6, possession of any weapons (not just guns) or ammunition is illegal under a laundry list of circumstances.
+Many of these circumstances are specified in N.J.S.
 2C:39-7.
 These circumstances include when the person has previously been convicted of any of various crimes.
 N.J.S.
 2C:39-7 also prohibits such possession when the person has been committed to a mental institution.
 Of course, when these circumstances prohibit possession of guns or other weapons in the home, they apply to places other than the home, as indicated above.
 N.J.S.
 2C:39-7 itself contains over seven hundred words.
 It, too, needs close reading.

 Bottom line: New Jersey law relating to weapons in general, and firearms in particular, is complicated.
 Very complicated.
 Persons untrained in the law are adrift at sea trying to navigate this legal morass.
 Gun Lawyers in New Jersey™ are available to help guide these persons to safety.

 FID Applications | FID Denials | FID Appeals | FID Delays | FID and COVID-19

 FID Public Safety | FID Address Change | Guilt by Association | In the Home | Transporting Guns

 Carry Permits | Mental Health Recs | Mental Health Law | Disability Relief